fullmoon6661/TEXT/README.md

 Similar to USAI, Sweden to buy equipment from Swedish, Nordic, and European defense industries.

 ### Financial donations ($500 million)
-I think this is to support UA defense production.
-"The support package includes financial donations to various funds and other multilateral initiatives that procure materiel and equipment for donation to Ukraine."
+I think this is to support UA defense production and collab with Denmark, and "includes financial donations to various funds and other multilateral initiatives that procure materiel and equipment for donation to Ukraine."

 ### Donation of material from the Swedish Armed Forces ($50 million)
 Similar to PDA, drawdown equipment from Swedish Armed Forces and sending em immediately.